FME Version

 Material,Steel,Diameter,450,LifecycleStatus,Active,autocad_color,1 (Red) Material,Steel,Diameter,450,LifecycleStatus,Active,autocad_color,2 (Yellow)

-The feature will first be assigned the color Red, and then it will be overwritten by the color Yellow.
+The feature will first be assigned the color Red and then overwritten with the color Yellow.

 This can be useful to know as:

-1) There may be a duplicate set of clauses which is causing unexpected mapping.
+1) There may be a duplicate set of clauses that is causing unexpected mapping.

 2) The order can be used to set a “default value”.
 For example, put this line at the top of the lookup table: